wu-yc/Awesome-Agentic-Labs/README.md

 </h3>

 This repository manually collects works towards the era of **agentic labs**: the AI infrastructure of autonomous science.
-It is intended to be a **living bibliography + taxonomy** (papers, systems, benchmarks, and platforms) and will be continuously updated.

 Authors: Yingcheng Charles Wu (Stanford), Le Cong* (Stanford), Mengdi Wang* (Princeton)
 Contact: wuyc@stanford.edu